 - Prepare for the interview.
 Familiarize yourself with the job description.
 If available, check out the organization's website or read some of their online content.
 Knowing the company’s expectations, mission, and goals will help you better understand their interview process and why they are asking certain questions.

 - Take your interview when you have uninterrupted time.
 Typically, you will have four days to submit your interview.
 You can take it at any time during those four days.
 Conduct your interview in a quiet place, where you won’t be disturbed will boost your productivity.
+Please note that some employers may have shorter or longer deadlines.

 - Pay attention to timers.
 Some employers may limit the amount of time that you have to take your interview or answer an individual question.
 If this is the case, you will be notified prior to starting the interview/question.
 This will give you the opportunity to choose to continue with the interview or start at a later time.
 Timers can’t be paused and you will only have one opportunity to answer the question once you start the timer.